amplifiedapp/jacked/README.md

 # Jacked

-TODO: Write a gem description
+The gem that gets information from audio files.

 ## Installation